kaunel85/ong-bylaws/bylaws.md

 37. At a Chapter Meeting at the end of the year all members and the executive shall present to the chapter on their motivations for dues changes.
 At the end of the academic year each returning member shall submit their desired increase or decrease to active member dues to the executive committee.
     1. If a majority wishes to increase or decrease dues, one shall be considered.
 Any change made shall only be greater than the desired change of 20% of voters.
     2. The amount shall be determined by sorting the change requests and removing the 20% of the values (rounding down) least in favor of the change.
 The least extreme remaining change is the amount to be proposed
-    3. This amount shall be ratified with a 66% vote at the first quorum of the next academic year, defaulting to the last years dues if failed.
+    3. This amount shall be ratified with the final budget at the start of the academic year.

 38. The Chapter will use a projected budget system to determine the dues amount.
 The Founder’s Day Celebration, as well as all mandatory GHQ fees (including insurance and Member's dues) are to be added as fixed costs into the projected budget.

 39. The Chapter will vote on a final budget at the first meeting of the school year.
+The budget shall require an affirmative vote from 66% of members.

 40. Active Members who do not attend the Founder’s Day Celebration will not be reimbursed except Active Members who will not be present in the city for the winter semester (either due to co-op placement, distant education, or December program completion).
 They will have to pay the costs associated with the Founders Day but may receive their Founder’s Day costs as a refund unless they are to be present for the event.